pronenewbits/Arduino_Unconstrained_MPC_Library/README.md

 # How to Use
 Just place one of the implementation folder ("[mpc\_engl](mpc_engl)", "[mpc_opt_engl](mpc_opt_engl)", or "[mpc_least_square_engl](mpc_least_square_engl)") in your Arduino installation folder and run with it!
+Inside each folder you will find these files:
+- `matrix.h/cpp` : The backbone of all my code in this account.
+This files contain the class for Matrix operation.
+- `mpc.h/cpp` : The source files of the MPC Class.
+- `konfig.h` : The configuration file.
+- `*.ino` : The arduino main file.

+For custom implementation, typically you only need to modify `konfig.h` and `*.ino` files.
+Where basically you need to:
+1. Set the length of `X, U, Z` vectors and sampling time `dt` in `konfig.h`, depend on your model.
+2. Set the MPC parameters like `Hp (Prediction Horizon)` or `Hu (Control Horizon)` in `konfig.h`, depend on your application.
+3. Define the (linear) matrix system `A, B, C` and MPC initialization value `weightQ, weightR` in the `*.ino` file.

+After that, you only need to initialize the MPC class, set the non-zero initialization matrix by calling `MPC::vReInit(A, B, C, weightQ, weightR)` function at initialization, and call the function `MPC::bUpdate(SP, x, u)` at every sampling time to calculate the control value `u(k)`.

 Don't forget to turn on Arduino Plotter for real-time plotting.

-The system configuration can be customized in `konfig.h`, where you can play around with parameters like `Hp (Prediction Horizon)` or `Hu (Control Horizon)`, the length of `x, u, z vector`, etc. The example to use the code and the LTI system definition can be read at mpc*.ino file.

-The MPC code itself is self contained and spread over just 4 files (`mpc.cpp, mpc.h, matrix.h, konfig.h`), so you shouldn't have difficulty at understanding the code.
-You just need to construct the MPC class, initialize it with function `MPC::vReInit(A, B, C, weightQ, weightR)` (where the `A, B, C` is the LTI matrix and the `weightQ, weightR` is the diagonal value of the MPC weight matrix Q and R) and call the function `MPC::bUpdate(SP, x, u)` at every sampling time to calculate the control value `u(k)`.

 &nbsp;